 by Janine Gerade.
 Has this ever happened to your jewelry wire?
 I wear this bracelet all the time as a tester.
 Kept it on through the shower to make sure my mom bracelets are strong enough.
 One problem, I can't remember the beading wire brand I used for this, but I use Zamba pro 49 strand a lot.
 I was told that Zamba pro won't rust (from a online bead … [Read more...] about Beading Wire Rusting

 by Rena Klingenberg.
 Here's the right way to open and close a jump ring so it will keep its perfect circle.
-Important: Never try to open a jump ring by pulling it open or unrolling it.
-It's almost impossible to get it neatly rolled up again.
-Instead, try this much easier method, where you simply twist the jump ring open: Tutorial: Open and Close a Jump Ring Skill … [Read more...] about Open and Close a Jump Ring
+The proper way to open a jump ring is to twist it open, so that it looks like this: Important: Never try to open a jump ring by pulling it open or unrolling it.
+It's almost impossible to get it neatly rolled up into a circle again.
+Supplies and … [Read more...] about Open and Close a Jump Ring

 by Sarouchka.
 (Washington UK) I have recently picked up bead weaving.
 I am totally new to this but starting to get the hang of it.
 I was wondering if there is a website that introduces all the stitches?
 I know there are tutorials for all of them out there but it is hard to find if you don't know all the names, I might miss out on some and I want to learn them … [Read more...] about Looking for All the Bead Weaving Stitches